What are Somatoform Disorders

-Before diagnosing Somatoform Disorder, it is however, important to identify and exclude factitious disorder or malingering where the patient pretends to be sick for attention or sympathy (factitious disorder) or for more physical gains such as financial compensation, avoiding a punishment (malingering).
-The patient with Somatic Symptom Disorders (SSD) do not fake or fabricate a story.
+Before diagnosing Somatoform Disorder, it is, however, important to identify and exclude factitious disorder or malingering where the patient pretends to be sick for attention or sympathy (factitious disorder) or for more physical gains such as financial compensation, avoiding a punishment (malingering).
+The patient with Somatic Symptom Disorder (SSD) does not fake or fabricate a story.
 Their suffering is real and causes extreme inconvenience to them.
-The criteria for diagnosing Somatic Symptom Disorders (SSD) is the presence of symptoms for 6 months or more, unexplained physical cause and having impact on their day-to-day activities.
+The criteria for diagnosing Somatic Symptom Disorders (SSD) are the presence of symptoms for 6 months or more, unexplained physical causes, and having an impact on their day-to-day activities.

 Types of Somatoform Disorders:

-- Conversion Disorder: The physical symptoms present are of neurological nature such as difficulty in walking, paralysis, seizures etc but no neurological cause is found.
-It is called conversion disorder as the psychological problem converts into a physical one .
-For example, loss of voice when a shy, introvert girl is asked to speak on a stage.
+- Conversion Disorder: The physical symptoms present are of neurological nature such as difficulty in walking, paralysis, seizures, etc but no neurological cause is found.
+It is called conversion disorder as the psychological problem converts into a physical one.
+For example, loss of voice when a shy, introverted girl is asked to speak on a stage.

-- Body Dysmorphic Disorder: The patient is obsessed about the physical appearance of the body and feels the body parts are unattractive or defective.
-Such patients usually, undergo series of plastic surgeries as possible treatment to the ‘defect’.
+- Body Dysmorphic Disorder: The patient is obsessed with the physical appearance of the body and feels the body parts are unattractive or defective.
+Such patients usually undergo a series of plastic surgeries as a possible treatment for the ‘defect’.